Rhizome (organization): Rhizome Commissions Program

 Founded in 2001 to support artists working with technology, the Rhizome Commissions Program has awarded more than 100 commissions as of 2016.
 In 2008, Rhizome expanded the scope of the commissions from strictly Internet-based art to the broad range of forms and practices that fall under the category of new media art.
 This includes projects that creatively engage new and networked technologies or reflect on the impact of these tools and media.
 With this expanded format, commissioned works can take the final form of online works, performance, video, installation or sound art.
 Projects can be made for the context of the gallery, the public, the web or networked devices.

 Among the artists awarded a Rhizome commission: Heba Amin, Aleksandra Domanović, Aram Bartholl, Knifeandfork (Brian House and Sue Huang), Mendi & Keith Obadike, Trevor Paglen, Jon Rafman, Tao Lin, Tristan Perich, Angelo Plessas.
 Brody Condon, Jona Bechtolt, Kristin Lucas, Evan Roth, Rafaël Rozendaal, eteam, Steve Lambert, Zach Lieberman, Ryota Matsumoto, Porpentine.

+Microgrants

+Since 2014, Rhizome has also regularly supported internet art through their Microgrants program.
+Microgrants are small grants ($500-$1500) for the creation of new artworks, online exhibitions, and other web-based projects to support creative projects.
+Awardees are considered for further programming with Rhizome and inclusion in ArtBase.

+Among the artists awarded a Rhizome Microgrant: Angela Washko, Ben Grosser, Rafia Santana, Amira Hanafi, Sam Lavigne, Tega Brain, Manuel Arturo Abreu, Caroline Sinders, Cassie McQuater, Dina Kelberman, Chia Amisola, Daniela Medina Poch, Tanvi Mishra, Dominique Petit-Frere, Helen Shewolfe Tseng, Nitcha Tothong, Yaa Addae, Shakti Mb, Lalla Cavalheira, Mo Wisdom, Spencer Chang, and Sanjna Selva.

+NEW INC

+NEW INC is the New Museum's cultural incubator.
+Since the start of the program in 2014, Rhizome has been a partner organization supporting the Art & Code track, which supports creative and artistic uses of computation.

+Among the artists who have participated in NEW INC's Art & Code Track: Ricardo Miranda Zúñiga, Bhavik Singh, Roopa Vasudevan, Mindy Seu, Carrie Sijia Wang, Yehwan Song, Chelsea Thompto, Maya Man, SFPC, Babette Thomas, Banyi Huang, Camila Galaz, Spencer Chang, Nitcha Tothong, Kengchakaj Kengkarnka, Dan Gorelick, Shayn D Jackson, Munus Shih, Avneesh Sarwate, Sumanth Srinivasan, Aurora Mititelu, and ¡wénrán zhào!